 What is the Distance Education Working Group?

 * Prepared for BIRRR by Kristy Sparrow, images by BIRRR members & John Kitchener.
-The information supplied is correct to the best of our knowledge as of 29/8/18.
+Updated 12/10/2020.
 For further details please check with your education department and provider.